“I think the future of football lies in mental health and wellbeing.”

 The Bees also have a dedicated sleep coach on hand to help squad members suffering from fatigue.
 Nick Littlehales, better known as the ‘Sports Sleep Coach’, praised the club’s operation in an interview last season.

 Brighton are often held-up as an example of how to instill an onus on psychological support throughout a club.
-Paul Barber and Dan Ashworth, the Seagulls’ CEO and Technical Director respectively, have earned a reputation for focusing on the development of all Brighton employees, beyond the confines of the first-team squad.
+Paul Barber, the Seagulls’ CEO, and outgoing Technical Director Dan Ashworth, have earned a reputation for focusing on the development of all Brighton employees, beyond the confines of the first-team squad.

 Ashworth was pivotal to establishing a Performance Psychology and Wellbeing department, bringing together two parts of the psychology profession that are often dealt with in isolation.
 James Bell, UK Sport’s former Head of Culture Development and Mental Health, leads the new team, which is comprised of performance and clinical psychologists, as well as mental wellbeing experts.